DerecM/SAD-Honors-Contract/README.md

 # SAD-Honors-Contract
 Welcome, Jeff.

 Thank you again for giving me the opportunity to complete an honor's contract this semester.
-Attached to this Github repository is the requested MVC email checker application.
-Be sure to download all files so the program will work properly.
+Attached to this Github repository is the Java files representing the state machine.

 Unfortunately, I couldn't find any working resources to aid me in the construction of the MVC application, so these Java files are all I can submit.
 I apologize.